-Sub-strand: Mediating meaning in and between languages

-- 1. listening for specific words and expressions in spoken texts, songs or stories, for example, raising hands when they hear key words or notice missing words, or doing the matching gesture for an animal word - 2. ordering or matching key information in relation to different texts, such as sequencing pictures from the text to reflect the correct order of events and responding to questions about the text, for example, identifying and labelling animal tracks - 3. identifying and engaging with local community members who are involved in language revival efforts, for example, listening to stories in [Language] or English from Elders and/or community members about their experience and asking questions - 4. listening to stories in [Language] and retelling the stories using modelled language or actions - 5. learning about local issues affecting Country/Place and taking action, for example, tree planting or participating in a Clean Up day on the beach - 6. identifying and discussing key messages expressed in stories, songs, dance, and visual design using titles, blurbs, covers, and illustrations - 7. learning to use the seasonal calendar to predict events, for example, listening to a story about a bird flying in the sky and predicting that the story will then have windy weather - 8. demonstrating understanding and early literacy skills by labelling, matching, clicking and dragging, drawing, miming and using actions, for example, clicking on favourite animals in a digital application notice that language carries cultural meaning in greetings, introductions, instructions and routines

-- using classroom resources such as word banks, wall charts, visual dictionaries, word lists, and pictures to translate the meaning of words and expressions - 2. explaining the meaning of words, phrases and gestures used in everyday contexts and situations, either from [Language] to another known language or vice versa - 3. noticing that different forms of address and kinship terms are used depending on the relationship between participants - 4. showing others how different signs, hand talk, or gestures are used, especially for elements of the natural environment such as water and animals - 5. creating bilingual/multilingual texts or resources for various purposes, for example, writing captions or texts in [Language] to match a simple story - 6. noticing and naming symbols and explaining their meanings to others, for example, animal tracks or understanding the direction to take in a track noticing bent branches - 7. playing matching-pair games using words used in everyday conversations in [Language] and in other languages
+Sub-strand: Mediating meaning in and between languages locate, with support, key information in familiar texts, and respond using gestures, listening for specific words and expressions in spoken texts, songs or stories, for example, raising hands when they hear key words or notice missing words, or doing the matching gesture for an animal word images, words and formulaic phrases 2. ordering or matching key information in relation to different texts, such as sequencing pictures from the text to reflect th correct order of events and responding to questions about the text, for example, identifying and labelling animal tracks AC9LRF2C03 3. identifying and engaging with local community members who are involved in language revival efforts, for example, listening to stories in [Language] or English from Elders about their experience and asking questions 4. listening to Elders and/or community members' stories about their local Country/Place and retelling their stories using modelled language or actions 5. listening to Rangers talk about dangerous animals or the environment and taking action, for example, tree planting or participating in a Clean Up day on the beach identifying and discussing key messages expressed in stories, songs, dance, and visual design using titles, blurbs, covers, and illustrations 7. learning to use the seasonal calendar to predict events, for example, listening to a story about a bird flying in the sky and predicting that the story will then have windy weather 8. demonstrating understanding and early literacy skills by labelling, matching, clicking and dragging, drawing, miming and using actions, for example, clicking on favourite animals in a digital application notice that language carries cultural meaning in greetings, introductions, instructions and using classroom resources such as word banks, wall charts, visual dictionaries, word lists, and pictures to translate the meaning of words and expressions routines AC9LRF2C04 explaining the meaning of words, phrases and gestures used in everyday contexts and situations, either from [Language] to another known language or vice versa 3. noticing that different forms of address and kinship terms are used depending on the relationship between participants 4. showing others how different signs, hand talk, or gestures are used, especially for elements of the natural environment such as water and animals creating bilingual/multilingual texts or resources for various purposes, for example, writing captions or texts in [Language] to match a simple story 6. noticing and naming symbols and explaining their meanings to others, for example, animal tracks or understanding the direction to take in a track noticing bent branches 7. playing matching-pair games using words used in everyday conversations in [Language] and in other languages use words, familiar phrases and modelled language to create spoken, written and multimodal texts